OCA/sale-workflow/sale_product_multi_add/README.rst

 Usage
 =====

-This module add a button on sale order to import several products on your current sale order.
-A wizard opens and allows the user to search and select products.
+This module adds a button on a Sale Order to import several products on your current sale order.
+To use this module create a Sale Order and click the button to open a wizard where you can add multiple products and set the quantities.

 |Sale Product Multi Add|

-.. |Sale Product Multi Add| image:: https://raw.githubusercontent.com/sale_product_multi_add/static/src/description/sale_product_multi_add.png
+.. |Sale Product Multi Add| image:: https://raw.githubusercontent.com/sale_product_multi_add/static/description/sale_product_multi_add.png

 Bug Tracker
 ===========